 I have always been a budget-conscious traveller, but it’s important to strike a balance between not paying more than you need to, whilst not missing out on experiences that will enrich and make your trip memorable.
 With that in mind, here are some budget-friendly tips and ideas for travelling in your own backyard.

 The most expensive part of your holiday is likely to be your accommodation so this is also the area where you can make the most savings.
-Be sure to do your research and not impulsively purchase the first deal you come across.
+If you want to have a cheap holiday, be sure to do your research and not impulsively purchase the first deal you come across.
+The cost of getting private rooms at even a budget hotel can add up fast.
 Don’t be shy of contacting camping grounds or accommodation providers that don’t provide online booking – you might be surprised at their offerings.
 Camping grounds often have cabins available for a modest fee.

 With many providers slashing their prices to attract more bookings, another option is to rent a campervan which will cover you for your accommodation as well as your transport!
 Depending on the area, you may still need to pay a little to stay in a camping ground, but there may also be designated areas where you can stay for free if your campervan is self-contained.